On this page:

 Who are Weed Spotters?

 Weed Spotters assist the Victorian Government by looking out for and reporting State prohibited weeds.
+These are a group of high risk invasive plants that are declared under the Victoria Invasive Plants Classifications.

 There are a range of training activities and publications available to Weed Spotters to assist them to identify State prohibited weeds.
 Training includes weed identification, distinguishing characteristics of the target weeds and how to make a State prohibited weed report.
 Publications include a training manual, State prohibited weed cards and a subscription to the Weed Spotter newsletter.